The Lending and Secured Finance Review: Vietnam

 Outlook and conclusions

 Faced with the covid-19 pandemic, the SBV adjusted the credit growth target for the whole economy to 14 per cent (equivalent to 900,000 billion Vietnamese dong) in 2020, an ambitious target in the context of the slowdown of economic growth.
 Despite this target, banks expect a slowdown in credit growth.
+The expected credit growth for the whole economy in 2021 is 12 per cent.
+However, because of the impact of the covid-19 pandemic on the global economy as well as the Vietnamese economy, more capital is needed for recovery and growth.
+Accordingly, it is expected that the SBV will adjust credit growth limits if necessary.

 In the long term, economic growth in Vietnam will remain positive (even though economic growth in 2020 is forecast at a much lower level than previous years), and the banks' asset quality will continue to improve, helping to strengthen their profitability.
 Strong economic growth will also translate into improvements in borrower repayment capabilities and enable banks to accelerate the write-offs of legacy problem assets.
-Moody's Investors Service, a credit rating agency, has recently changed its outlook for Vietnam's banking system from stable to positive for the next 12 to 18 months,6 reflecting a positive outlook for the Vietnamese economy and its banking sector.
+Moody's Investors Service, a credit rating agency, has recently changed its outlook for Vietnam's banking system from stable to positive for the next 12 to 18 months,7 reflecting a positive outlook for the Vietnamese economy and its banking sector.